lidofinance/lido-improvement-proposals/LIPS/lip-38.md

     /// FIFO queue.
 Role-gated; VEBO is the only expected holder of the role. function addWithdrawalIntents(WithdrawalIntent[] calldata intents) external;

-    /// Permissionless — pop the next `count` queued intentions and execute each as an
+    /// Permissionless — pop up to `count` queued intentions and execute each as an
     /// actual withdrawal request down the EIP-7002 path (TWG -> WithdrawalVault -> predeploy).
-    /// Caller forwards the per-request fee; unused fee is refunded to `refundRecipient`. function processWithdrawalIntents(uint256 count, address refundRecipient) external payable;
+    /// Caller forwards the per-request fee; unused fee is refunded to `refundRecipient`.
+    /// Returns the number of intentions actually processed: fewer than `count` when the
+    /// queue holds fewer intentions or the TWG rate limit is exhausted mid-batch. function processWithdrawalIntents(uint256 count, address refundRecipient) external payable returns (uint256 processedCount);

     /// Number of intentions waiting in the FIFO queue. function unprocessedIntentsCount() external view returns (uint256);